 The problem is studies have demonstrated that amphetamines can be toxic to neurons.
 Because these drugs will eventually reduce levels of dopamine, norepinephrine, and transporters in the brain, impair receptor function and dendrite growth.[v]

 First, there is no such thing as a “natural Adderall” alternative.
-Anyone who tells you that they sell an “OTC Adderall Alternative” is not being honest.
+Anyone who tells you that they sell an “Over the Counter Adderall Alternative” is not being honest.

 And here’s why …